A little bit of history and context:

-Around 8 million people live in Hong Kong today.
-The landscape is a mix of extremely dense urbanisation with skyscrapers built into the sides of mountains, adjacent to a lush tropical jungle.
+Around 7.4 million people live in Hong Kong today.
+The landscape is a mix of extremely dense urbanization with skyscrapers built into the sides of mountains, adjacent to a lush tropical jungle.
 The Kowloon side looks and feels closer to cities like Guangzhou and Shenzhen (which are just about an hour’s train or ferry ride away).
-Hong Kong’s MTR is fast and quickly expanding, there also network of double decker trams and buses, and the north side of the island is quite walkable.
-Ferries connect Kowloon and Hong Kong island if boats are your thing, but Hong Kong overall is extremely hilly with a network of staircases and escalators so biking isn’t really an option in most parts of town.
-Hong Kong’s air quality is OK, but pollution from manufacturing plants on the mainland has a tendency to drift over.
+Hong Kong’s Mass Transit Railway (MTR) is fast and quickly expanding, there is also a network of double decker trams and buses, and the city is generously walkwable.
+Ferries connect Kowloon and Hong Kong island if boats are your thing, but Hong Kong is surrounded by hills, with a network of staircases, elevators and escalators, so biking can be tricky in some parts of town.
+At the turn of the 21st century, Hong Kong’s air pollution was a serious matter, but it has gotten significantly better in the past ten years.
+Pollution from manufacturing plants on the mainland has a tendency to drift over.
 It’s hot and humid most of the year, with an extremely rainy summer season with occasional typhoons.

 Cantonese is the most widely spoken language, and Hong Kong uses traditional Chinese characters, as opposed to the simplified ones employed on the mainland since the 1950s.
 British colonisation also made English widely spoken, and now, Mandarin is also becoming more common, though Hong Kong–Mainland sentiments vary from indifferent to extremely hostile (see above protests for reasons why).
 Hong Kong also has a huge community of Filippina, Indonesian and Thai women, working mostly as domestic helpers under unfair labor conditions, with Sunday as their only day off where they gather in public spaces.
 Hong Kong is also home to a sizeable expat community, many working in finance, law, and hospitality.

-Hong Kong’s commercial art galleries, auction houses, nonprofit organizations, and independent, community & DIYs spaces have established a strong presence over many decades, but in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
-With Art Basel running an edition of its monumental art fair in the city since 2013, and several private and government-initiated museums in the works, Hong Kong is primed to become an even bigger supporter of arts and culture.
+Hong Kong’s commercial art galleries, auction houses, non-profit organizations, and independent, community & DIY spaces have established a strong art and cultural ecology over many decades.
+But in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
+With Art Basel running an edition of its monumental art fair in the city since 2013, and then Art Central in 2015 emerging as a counter, with several private and government-funded museums recently opened, Hong Kong has become a bigger supporter of arts and culture.

 Hong Kong Island: